 A focus distance scale is not provided on this lens.
-You must remember which way to turn the ring (trial and error always works) which happens to be in the same direction as Nikon and Sony lenses, opposite that of Canon lenses.
+You must remember which way to turn the ring (trial and error always works).
 This lens has hard focus stops at each extent, so marks, if somehow made on the lens, are repeatable.
 You will find this lens focusing far past infinity at the distant stop for most focal lengths.

 With a 17.7" (450mm) minimum focus distance, this lens turns in a strong 0.27x maximum magnification spec.

 With a focal length range that covers a significant portion of two typical classes of lenses, a comparison chart can quickly become huge.
 To keep things manageable, I'll focus on the 70-200mm f/4 lens class in the tables in this review, but the 24-70 lens class could easily be justified for comparison.

 |Canon EF 70-200mm f/4L IS II USM Lens||39.4"||(1000mm)||0.27x|

 |Tamron 24-70mm f/2.8 Di VC USD G2 Lens||15.0"||(381mm)||0.20x|

 At 150mm, a subject measuring approximately 4.5 x 3.0" (114 x 76mm) will fill the frame at the minimum focus distance.
 This short focus distance capability positions this lens well for capturing details such as a bridal bouquet.